Costa Rica- National PES programme

 Driver

-A combination of political leadership and the continuous evolution of forestry sector laws since the 1960s [forest cover decreased from 72% in 1950 to 26% in 1983; by 2002, it had recovered to 45%].
-During the mid 1990s Costa Rica, faced with the Structural Adjustment Programmes of the World Bank, was forced to withdraw the generous subsidies it had offered landowners for reforestation.
+A combination of political leadership and the continuous evolution of forestry sector laws since the 1960s (forest cover decreased from 72 per cent in 1950 to 26 per cent in 1983; by 2002, it had recovered to 45 per cent).
+During the mid-1990s Costa Rica, faced with the Structural Adjustment Programmes (SAPs) of the World Bank, was forced to withdraw the generous subsidies it had offered landowners for reforestation.
 This led the forestry lobby to search for other financing means, which in turn prompted the strong environmental movement (still fresh after Rio) to try to reshape forestry tactics.
-Political support was ready in the form of the Ministry of Environment (Rene Castro), the president of Costa Rica (Jose Figueres) and a team of key environmental advisors.
-The PES programme was launched in 1996 with the creation of a law for Environmental Services and a government commitment to dedicate 5% of the fuel tax to this end.
+Political support was ready in the form of Rene Castro of the Ministry of Environment (MINAE) , the president of Costa Rica, Jose Figueres and a team of key environmental advisors.
+The PES programme was launched in 1996 with the creation of a law for ES and a government commitment to dedicate five per cent of the Fuel Tax to this end.
 It began operations in 1997.

-The proposal for the revised forestry law that underpins the PES scheme was the result of dedication and particular support from the then Minister for the Environment, who assessed the feasibility of the scheme as his PhD thesis.
-The draft of the strategy was widely circulated for comments (conservation groups had the chance to contribute) and after five years in which criticisms and opposition were addressed, it was finally approved.
-Socio-economic changes also supported the implementation of the new legislation (fall in the price of meat, increase in tourism, general changes in the active structure of the population that was becoming more urban)
+The proposal for the revised Forestry Law that underpins the PES scheme was the result of dedication and particular support from the then Minister for the Environment, who assessed the feasibility of the scheme as his PhD thesis.
+The draft of the strategy was widely circulated for comments (conservation groups had the chance to contribute) and after five years, during which criticisms and opposition were addressed, it was finally approved.
+Socio-economic changes also supported the implementation of the new legislation (e.g.fall in the price of meat, increase in tourism, general changes in the active structure of the population that was becoming more urban).

 Stakeholders